sourcelevel/guidelines/resources/process_workflow.md

 upgrading library dependencies, research, devops tasks like spinning up new servers, database maintenance, operational tasks, writing scripts to automate those tasks, etc.

-We like to create the `Feature type` as SMART tasks instead of INVEST stories, so we can move short but meaningful tasks through the Clubhouse board.
+We like to create the `Feature type` as SMART tasks instead of INVEST stories, so we can move short but meaningful tasks through the Shortcut board.

 Each Feature task is linked to an Epic card, but we create this Epic card as an INVEST Story.